 When offering a full field-based training, the first class is an introduction.
 The training can be fully implemented without any online component by using the Rural Resource Guideline series as the content.
 If instructors have access to the online modules, these can be used to deliver content.
 The Rural Resource Guideline series also provides the resource assessment worksheets (homework).
-Results of the assessments help landowners to create their individualized Land Steward Property Management Plan.
+Assessment results help landowners create their individualized Land Steward Property Management Plan.